zizisoft/gitlock/architecture.md

 Diff Directory Structure
 ========================

 If it has 1000 files, every tag message will be very big.
 That's unreasonable.
 So, we also support another directory structure notation: diff format.
 All directory structures (including those in `old start` and `old end`) can be in diff format.
 The diff format is only for storing.
 While calculating the SHA-256 hash for the tag name, it must use its equivalent full format.
+So it satisfies both the smaller size for storing and the ease of verifying.

 For example, first commit: